 8. Brooklyn Bridge

-One of the most iconic bridges in the world, the Brooklyn Bridge is a top thing to do on many visitors' itineraries.
+One of the most iconic bridges in the world, the Brooklyn Bridge is a top thing to do on many visitors’ New York itinerary.
 It takes about 20 minutes to walk fully across while taking pictures and dodging people.

 For great photos, the best time to go is in the morning when there will be few people there and the lighting is beautiful.
 With our schedule, it worked best to go right around sunset and it was pretty to watch the sun dip below the skyline, but it was certainly a busy time!